 The family selects a unit, taking into consideration the type of neighborhood, presence of drug activity, commercial enterprises, and convenience to shopping and other facilities.

-12. Sanitary Condition
+- 12. Sanitary Condition - a.
+Performance Requirement

 The dwelling unit and its equipment must be in sanitary condition.

 The dwelling unit and its equipment must be free of vermin and rodent infestation.